wnmurphy/wnmurphy.github.io/_pages/about.md

   const roundedYearsProgramming = yearsProgramming.toFixed(2);
 </script>

 Hi.
 I'm Neil.
-I'm a senior software engineer with <script>document.write(roundedYearsProgramming)</script> years of experience; I started full stack, and now specialize in backend tech and cloud infrastructure.
+I'm a senior software engineer with <script>document.write(roundedYearsProgramming)</script> years of experience, specializing in generative AI and cloud infrastructure.
 Currently living in the San Francisco Bay Area.

 ![Obligatory looking-at-laptop photo](/assets/images/datface.jpg)

 ## Professional Highlights

+### <i class="fas fa-heartbeat"></i> [Vida Health](https://www.vida.com/)

+Designed architecture and end-to-end flow for prescribing feature and integrated with 3rd-party prescription service, enabling Vida to offer prescription medication as a service.

+Designed and implemented provider tagging features, enabling providers to see an inbox of priority clinical notes they've been tagged on.

+Designed and implemented provider referrals feature, automatically configuring new provider-user relationships on approval.

+Made our MyFitnessPal-style food logger 100x faster (12s to 120ms) by moving nested calls from GraphQL to a database join in the resolving service.

+SRE on-call 24/7 in 2-wk rotation for platform with 40,000+ monthly active users.

+Managed weekly service deployments.
+Enabled one-command deployment rollbacks by added database migration backwards-compatibility check in pre-commit hook and rewriting deployment process.

 ### <i class="fas fa-medkit"></i> [Roche](https://www.roche.com/)